 Table 1.
 Criteria for clinical diagnosis of the metabolic syndrome according to the Joint Statement on the metabolic syndrome.

 - Elevated waist circumference- Population and country specifics (see Table 2).

 - Raised triglycerides ≥1.7mmol/L (≥ 150 mg/dL) (or drug treatment for elevated triglycerides)

 - Fasting triglycerides greater than or equal to 1.69 mmol/L (150 mg/dL)

-Also frequently seen with metabolic syndrome but not included with the ATP III criteria are prothrombotic (blood clotting) and proinflammatory tendencies.
-While these combined criteria and risk factors do not usually cause overt symptoms, they are a warning of an increased likelihood of clogged arteries, heart disease, stroke, diabetes, kidney disease, and even premature death.
+Also frequently seen with metabolic syndrome are prothrombotic (blood clotting) and proinflammatory tendencies.
+While these combined criteria and risk factors do not usually cause symptoms that are obvious to the affected person, they are a warning of an increased likelihood of clogged arteries, heart disease, stroke, diabetes, kidney disease, and even premature death.
 If left untreated, complications from untreated metabolic syndrome can develop in as few as 15 years.
 Those patients who have metabolic syndrome and also smoke tend to have an even poorer prognosis.

 Another feature commonly present in metabolic syndrome but not included in the diagnostic criteria is hyperuricaemia (an increased level of uric acid in the blood).
 In many patients this does not cause any symptoms but excessive amounts of uric acid can be associated with gout.

 The root cause of most cases of metabolic syndrome can be traced back to poor eating habits and a sedentary lifestyle.
 Some cases occur in those already diagnosed with hypertension and in those with poorly controlled diabetes; a few are thought to be linked to genetic factors that are still being studied.